Obsidian-W/Obsidian-travelblog/site/content/english/blog/HowTo-Mangystau.md

 Mangystau is one of those names that you only hear once you start looking at Kazakhstan in detail (Or spend too much time on Insta like I do).

 Remote, harsh, desert-like, with landscapes that feel like nowhere else on Earth — cliffs, white canyons, underground mosques, vast plateaus.
-It’s not the kind of place you just stumble upon, you need to actively plan for it and put it into your itinerary from the get-go.
+It's not the kind of place you just stumble upon, you need to actively plan for it and put it into your itinerary from the get-go.

 I went there on a three-day trip starting from **Aktau**, on the Caspian coast.
 To get to Aktau, I flew from Paris with a layover in Istanbul.
 It was the cheapest flight to Kazakhstan I could find, by the way.